LassoSoft/Lasso-HTML.mode/README.md

 autocomplete dictionary.
 (Generated using [this script][1].)

-- Any type/trait/method definitions, imported trait references, or variable definitions or references in the current file are also added to the autocomplete dictionary on-the-fly.
+- Any type/trait/method definitions, imported trait references, or variable definitions or references in the current file are added to the autocomplete dictionary on-the-fly.

 ### Other